-On June 28, 2016, the FAA announced new regulations governing pilot training and qualifications, as well as registration requirements for sUAS's.
+On June 28, 2016, the FAA announced new regulations governing pilot training and qualifications, as As well as registration requirements for sUASs.
 The regulations can be found at 14 CFR Part 107.
-Online registration requirement applies to all individual hobbyist owners of drones weighing more than 0.55 lbs.
+The online registration requirement applies to all individual hobbyist owners of drones weighing more than 0.55 lbs.
 (250 grams) and less than 55 lbs.
 (25 kg), including associated elements such as onboard cameras.

-Registration must be completed prior to filing an Operations Plan with the University Public Safety Department and approved by the Chief of Police or his/her designee.
+Registration must be completed before filing an Operations Plan with the University Public Safety Department and approved by the Chief of Police or his/her designee.

-All drone owners and operators are personally responsible for compliance with FAA, federal, state, local and University policies.
-The FAA may assess civil and criminal penalties to include fines of up to \$250,000 and/or imprisonment for up to three years.
+All drone owners and operators are personally responsible for compliance with FAA, federal, state, local, and University policies.
+The FAA may assess civil and criminal penalties, including fines of up to \$250,000 and/or imprisonment for up to three years.

-1. Drones may not be operated in any way that would create a public safety hazard, an undue hazard to persons or property or to privacy, or in such a way that unduly or negatively effects the environment of those on campus.

-2. Operators must be under the control of the aircraft at all times, remain within the line of sight of the aircraft, and flown only during daylight hours.

-3. Registration of drones can be found at registermyuas.faa.gov.
-Operators must have proof of FAA registration in their possession during flight operations.

-4. All drones must have their unique FAA registration number noted somewhere on the aircraft.

-5. Drones may not be operated directly above any public, open-air events including all sporting events.

-6. Efforts should be made to limit use of drones over public ways at all times, with special care so as to not distract the attention of a vehicle occupants.

-7. Drones cannot be flown within 30 feet of any building or other structure.

-8. For purposes of protecting individual privacy rights, drone operators shall not intentionally photograph or otherwise video-record any individual or group inside a building or motor vehicle.
-This also holds true for recording inside any unoccupied building or vehicle.

-9. Per FAA regulations, drones may not exceed a flying height of 400 feet or be operated within a 5 mile radius of any airport without prior notice to the airport operator and air traffic controller.

-10.Drones with metal blade propellers are prohibited.

-11.Drones will not be operated while under the influence of any level of alcohol or drugs.

-12.Drones will not be operated during inclement weather that would jeopardize operational control.

-13.At the direction of any University Police Officer a flight can be terminated at any time.

-14.All drone operators/owners shall submit a written Operations Plan to the University Chief of Police or his/her designee at least 14 days prior to the planned flight.

-15. The applicant will be notified and advised of any additional restrictions that will be required.
-All approved Operations will be provided with a copy of this policy.

-16.The Chief of Police or his/her designee reserves the right to rescind any previously approved use of a drone at any time.

-17.It is the responsibility of both the owner and/or operator of each drone to assure these guidelines are taken into account and addressed at all times.
+- 1. Drones may not be operated in any way that would create a public safety hazard, an undue hazard to persons or property or to privacy, or in such a way that unduly or negatively affects the environment of those on campus. - 2.
+Operators must be under the control of the aircraft at all times, remain within the aircraft's line of sight, and fly only during daylight hours. - 3.
+Drone registration can be found at registermyuas.faa.gov.
+Operators must have proof of FAA registration in their possession during flight operations. - 4.
+All drones must have their unique FAA registration number noted somewhere on the aircraft. - 5.
+Drones may not be operated directly above any public, open-air events, including all sporting events. - 6.
+Efforts should be made to limit the use of drones over public ways at all times, with special care, so as not to distract the attention of vehicle occupants. - 7.
+Drones cannot be flown within 30 feet of any building or other structure. - 8.
+To protect individual privacy rights, drone operators shall not intentionally photograph or video-record any individual or group inside a building or motor vehicle.
+This also holds for recording inside any unoccupied building or vehicle. - 9.
+Per FAA regulations, drones may not exceed a flying height of 400 feet or be operated within a 5-mile radius of any airport without prior notice to the airport operator and air traffic controller. - 10.
+Drones with metal blade propellers are prohibited. - 11.
+Drones will not be operated while under the influence of alcohol or drugs. - 12.
+Drones will not be operated during inclement weather that would jeopardize operational control. - 13.
+At the direction of any University Police Officer, a flight can be terminated at any time. - 14.
+All drone operators/owners shall submit a written Operations Plan to the University Chief of Police or his/her designee at least 14 days before the planned flight. - 15.
+The applicant will be notified and advised of any additional restrictions that will be required.
+A copy of this policy will be provided to all approved operations. - 16.
+The Chief of Police or his/her designee reserves the right to rescind any previously approved drone use at any time.

-18. There may be liability and property insurance considerations for bodily injury, personal injury, and property damage depending upon the size, weight, and flying altitude of the drone; privacy violations or other unlawful use.
+- 17. Each drone's owner and/or operator ensures these guidelines are always considered and addressed. - 18.
+Depending on the drone's size, weight, and flying altitude, there may be liability and property insurance considerations for bodily injury, personal injury, property damage, privacy violations, or other unlawful use. - 19.
+More information on responsible flight can be found at knowbeforeyoufly.org

-19. More information on responsible flight can be found at knowbeforeyoufly.org a.
-The drone to be used including the make, model and weight b.
-The total date and time of the flight to include start and end times and backup plan if weather conditions prohibits flight c.
-Flight path with an accompanying campus map d.
-Purpose of the flight - civil, commercial, research, hobby, etc.